U.S. Route 29: South Carolina

 In South Carolina, US 29 maintains a northeasterly routing, passing through Anderson, Greenville, and Spartanburg.

 From Greenville through Greer, US 29 is known as Wade Hampton Boulevard.
 It is a major commercial artery for both Greer and Taylors.
-A six-lane highway, the road forms the western border of Bob Jones University and then passes near Chick Springs, a mineral springs that served as the focus of a small but important resort community during the nineteenth century.
+A six-lane highway, the road forms the western border of Bob Jones University and then passes near Chick Springs, a mineral springs that served as the focus of a small but important resort community during the 19th century.

 US 29 was built as the main highway between Greenville and the other city of northwestern South Carolina, Spartanburg.
-The construction of Interstate 85 connecting Greenville to Spartanburg left US 29 underused until recent decades.
+The construction of I-85, connecting Greenville to Spartanburg, left US 29 underused until recent decades.